 Compliance & Ethics

 The Vice President and Chief Compliance and Ethics Officer (CCEO) is responsible for the Corporate Compliance and Ethics Program.
-The CCEO reports directly to the Executive Vice President and Chief Legal Officer and has an independent reporting relationship to the Board of Directors.
-The CCEO provides regular updates to the Board of Directors and has discussions regarding important compliance and ethics topics and initiatives.
-Components of WM’s compliance and ethics program include:
+The CCEO reports directly to the Executive Vice President and Chief Legal Officer and has an independent reporting relationship to the Audit Committee of the Board of Directors.
+The CCEO provides regular updates to the Audit Committee of the Board of Directors and has discussions regarding important compliance and ethics topics and initiatives.

 WM is committed to compliance with external laws and regulations, as well as ethical and values-based decision making.
-Our fundamental Commitments & Values support and promote our culture of compliance and ethics.
-We actively and visibly promote our Commitments & Values by incorporating them into all facets of business, as well as including them in our employee performance review process, company-wide communications and Values Ambassador Program.
+Our Commitments & Values support and promote our culture of integrity.
+We actively and visibly promote our Commitments & Values by incorporating them into all facets of business, as well as including them in our employee performance review process, incentive and recognition programs such as our Integrity in Action Award, company-wide communications, trainings, and employee IMPACT groups.

 Operationalizing Compliance and Ethics

-WM continues to operationalize its compliance and ethics program through cross-departmental compliance and ethics committees and senior leadership forums.
+WM continues to operationalize its compliance and ethics program through cross-departmental compliance and ethics committees and senior leadership and manager compliance and ethics forums.
 The committees have formal charters, documented agendas and meeting minutes.
 They cover a variety of risk areas, including business practices, compliance training, data privacy, employment practices, environment, fraud, immigration, international and anti-corruption matters and safety.

-In addition to these committees, WM holds compliance and ethics senior leadership forums that engage leadership on major compliance and ethics initiatives and issues and allow for an open dialogue on how to strengthen our culture of compliance and ethics throughout the entire organization.
+In addition to these committees, WM holds compliance and ethics forums that engage leadership and varying levels of managers on major compliance and ethics initiatives and issues and allow for an open dialogue on how to strengthen our culture of compliance and ethics throughout the entire organization.

 Continuous Programmatic Improvement

 The CCEO, as well as the other compliance leaders, continuously assesses the effectiveness of the compliance and ethics program.
 This includes formal self-assessments, risk assessments and the ongoing analysis of data from a variety of sources to identify trends, mitigate risks and determine ways to enhance the program.
-These data include employee survey responses, training and communication engagement statistics, compliance and audit findings and case management system data.
+This data includes employee survey responses, training and communication engagement statistics, compliance and audit findings, and case management system data.